 U Maltézských Rytířů

 ‘At the Maltese Knights’ is a cosy and romantic olde-worlde restaurant, with candlelit tables tucked into niches in the stone-and-brick Gothic vaults downstairs (the ground-floor tables are much less atmospheric).
-Classic Bohemian offerings include roast wild boar with rosehip sauce, and organic carp stuffed with tomatoes, mushrooms and capers, but there are also international dishes such as steak Chateaubriand, and a couple of vegetarian dishes such as stuffed aubergine, and fettuccine with spinach, goat’s cheese and roast walnuts.
+Classic Bohemian offerings include roast wild boar with rosehip sauce and organic carp stuffed with tomatoes, mushrooms and capers.
+Still, there are also international dishes such as steak Chateaubriand, a couple of vegetarian dishes such as stuffed aubergine, and fettuccine with spinach, goat’s cheese and roast walnuts.

 Location: Prokopská 10; mains 180-400 CZK; Open: 1am-11pm. website

 The restaurant has a middle-age decor, with suits of armour and weaponry on the wall.
-The kitchen produces outstanding tenderloin, hearty soups and other burly fare, but with a certain ‘je ne sais quoi’.
-The food is really excellent and the portions are big.
+The kitchen produces outstanding tenderloin, hearty soups and other burly fares, but with a certain ‘je ne sais quoi’.
+The food is really excellent, and the portions are big.

 Fabulous coffee shop with a great decorated interior, wonderfully atmospheric place for a few drinks, especially on Friday and Saturday evenings when jazz bands are on.
 Or try cake and coffee in the morning.